canonical/feast-operators/docs/how-to/deploy-charmed-feast.rst

    feast-registry/0*           active    idle   10.1.202.123                 Primary
    feast-ui/0*                 active    idle   10.1.202.121

-CKF is ready when all the applications and units are in **active** status.
-During the configuration process, some components may temporarily show a **blocked** or **error** state — this is expected and usually resolves automatically.
+CKF is ready when all the applications and units are in ``active`` status.
+During the configuration process, some components may temporarily show a ``blocked`` or ``error`` state, which is expected and usually resolves automatically.

 Access your deployment
 ----------------------

 You can interact with CKF using a web dashboard accessible via an IP address.

-Set dashboard login credentials:
+Set the dashboard login credentials:

 .. code-block:: bash